 Credentials/Documentation

 Applicants must submit a written proposal which includes, but is not limited to, the following: a description of the organization and its membership; a description of the organization's prior export promotion experience; a description of the organization's experience in implementing an appropriate trade/technical assistance component; an assessment of the market; a long-term strategy in the market; amount of funding requested; a brief description of the specific market development trade constraint or opportunity to be addressed by the project; a sample description; and the importer's role in the project regarding handling and processing the commodity samples.
-2 CFR 200, Subpart E - Cost Principles applies to this program.
+This program is excluded from coverage under OMB Circular No. A-87.

 Aplication and Award Process